-Pursuant to a call of the Republican Standing Committee a Convention assembled at the Court House, in the borough of Towards, on Monday evening, May 5th.
+Pursuant to a call of the Republican Standing Committee a Convention assembled at the Monday evening, May 5th.
 The Convention was organized by calling H. LAWBENCE SCOTT to the Chair, and electing DUMMER LILLY and S. W. ALVORD, Secretaries.

-The following delegates appeared and pre ented their eredentials :-

-Athens Boro'-H. W. Patrick, C. Brooks.
+The following delegates appeared and pre ented their eredentials :--Athens Boro'-H. W. Patrick, C. Brooks.

 Asylum-R. David, B. Laporte.

 Burlington-C. F. Nichols, J. Soper.

 Burlington Boro'-Geo.
 C. Hill.

 Burlington West-A. Greeno, John Ballard.

-Centor-M. B. Case, J. Vandyke, Jr.
+Canton-M. H. Case, J. Vandyke, Jr.

 Columbia-J. C. M'Kean, D. Lilley.

 Granville-L. D. Taylor, Volney Taylor.

 Herrick-Wm.
-Nesbitt, Cyrus Fu ler.
+Nesbitt, Cyrns Fu ler.

 LeRoy-R. McKee, H. W. McCraney.

-Litchfield-Silas B. Cranmer, W. H. Walker.
+Litchield-Silas B. Cranmer, W. H. Walker.

-Monroe Roro'-S. S. Hinman, A. Mullen.
+Monroe Rovo'-S. S. Hinman, A. Mullen.

-Orwell-W. P. Payson, I. Lyon.
+Orwell-W. P. Payson, L. Lyon.

 Pike-J. H. Marsh, P. H. Buck.

-Eldgbury-B. Harmon, S. Squires.
-Pike-J. H. Marsh, P. H. Buck.

 Ridgbury-B. Harmon, S. Squires.

 Springfield-S. G. Harkness, B. P. Strong.

 Sheshequin-E. P. Shaw, J. Derby.

-Suth Creek-Ira Crane, J. K. Sefuse.
+S. uth Creek-Ira Crane, J. K. Sefuse.

 Standing Stone-C. Taylor, J. S. Vannest.

 Sylvania Boro'-F. H. Burritt, R. M. Ross.

-Towanda Boro'-W. T. Davies, S. W. Alvord.

-Towanda twp.-H. L. Scott, J. L. Bowman.

-Towanda twp.-H. E. Rutty, G. H. Granger.
+Towanda Worth-E. Rutty, G. H. Granger.

+Troy twp.-J. M. Smith, H. A. Fish.

+Ultera-Albert Newell, E. Lockwood.
+Athens Boro'-H. W. Patrick, C. Brooks.

+Towanda North-E. Rutty, G. H. Grange.
 Troy twp.-J. M. Smith.
 H. A. Fish.
 Ulster-Albert Newell, E. Lockwood.
 Windham-H. Sherry.
 Benj.
 Ellsbree.
 Warren-John Beardsley.

-Wyalusing-H. Camp, J. G. Keeler.
+Wyalusing-H. Camp.
+J. G. Keeler.
 Wysox-M. J. Coolbaugh, G. T. Granger.
 Wilmot-John Morrow, H. Horton.

-The following resolutions were adopted.

-The following resolutions were adopted: The following resolutions were adopted:

-Resolved, That we approve the course pursued by.

-President Lincoln in the administration of the Government of these United States during the dark and stormy period which has elapsed since his inauguration,-that in his whole policy, whether foreign or domestic, we believe his measures have been wise, jadicious, and patriotic-such as have tended to the preservation of the Union, and the success of our arms in the war in which we are engaged.
-Since the adoption of our National Constitution, there have been no twelve months so fraught with danger, so pregnant with peril to our Republican institu langer, so pregnant with peril to our Republican institu-tions, as the last, and to no living statesman are we so much indebted for their preservation and vitality, as to e task-masters.
+The following resolutions were adopted: Resolved.
+That we approve the course pursued by President Lincoln in the administration of the Govern nent of these United States during the dark and storm reriod which has elapsed since his inauguration,-that is whole policy, whether foreign or domestic, we believe his whole policy, whether foreign or domestic, we believe his measures have been wise, jadicions, and patriotic-such as have tended to the preservation of the Union, and the success of our arms in the war in which we are negaged.
+Since the adoption of our National Constitution, there have been no twelve months so fraught with danger, so pregnant with peril to our Republican institutions, as the last, and to no living statesman are we so much indebted for their preservation and vitality, as to Abraham Lincoln.

+Resolved, That in the history of the human race w ave no record of a war so causeless, so wicked, so atro-ious as the one we are now waging with the Southern tates of this Union, and that same history presents none hich have involved principles of greater magnitude.
+It which have involved principles of greater magnitude.
+It is simply a question of self government-of a government by the people-of a Republican-of a democratic government.
+Shall majorities rule in this enlightened age, or shall minorities with despotism for their corner tone bear sway?
+Are the American people a free people, or shall they hew wood or draw water for aristocratic task-masters.
 Are they mudsills or men?

-Resolved, That in the history of the human race we s simply a question of self government-of a government by the people-of a Republican-of a democratovernment.
-Shall majorities rule in this enlighten or shall minorities with despotism for their corne bear sway?
-Are the American people a free people task-masters.
-Are they mudsills or men?

-Resolved, That in the preservation of the Union we see the preservation of our beloved country, the South as rell as the North-the East as well as the West.
-By settement, by language, by blood, by legislation, by common perils and dangers and sacrifices and interests we are one people.
+Resolved, That in the preservation of the Union we see e preservation of our beloved country, the South as ell as the North-the East as well as the West.
+By setment, by language, by blood, by legislation, by on perils and dangers and sacrifices and interest me people.
 Let us be one by destiny.
-The East, the West, the North, the South, were made for each the United, their mission is Freedom, Prospective.
-United, their mission is Freedom, Prosperity, eace, but dissevered and belligerant, they are waifs and istards in the brotherhood of nations.
+West, the North, the South, were made er.
+United, their mission is Freedom, Prosperity, eace, but dissevered and belligerant, they are waifs and stards in the brotherhood of nations.